Loft (3D)

 Loft is a method to create complicated smooth 3D shapes in CAD and other 3D modeling software.
 Planar cross-sections of the desired shape are defined at chosen locations.
 Algorithms find a smooth 3D shape that fit these cross-sections.
 Designers can modify the shape through choice of fitting algorithm and input parameters.
 The method is used in packages such as Onshape, 3D Studio Max, Creo*, SolidWorks, NX, Autodesk Revit, and FreeCAD.

-Consider lofting process in boat building, to visualise the process.
-The planar sections are defined by boat ribs spaced along its length.
-The final shape is produced by placing planks over the ribs to form a smooth skin.
+To visualise the process, consider the lofting process in boat building: the planar sections are defined by boat ribs spaced along its length, and the final shape is produced by placing planks over the ribs to form a smooth skin.

 In PTCs Creo and in Autodesk Revit it is referred to as a Blend or Swept Blend.